MehloNkolele/personal-budget-allocation-app/LOGOUT_SPLASH_TEST.md

 ### Current Logic
 1. **Logout Process** (`AuthContext.tsx`):
    - Calls Firebase `signOut()`
+   - Sets `justLoggedOut` flag in localStorage
    - Removes `hasSeenSplash` from localStorage
-   - This ensures splash screen will show again for non-authenticated users
+   - This ensures splash screen will show again after logout

 2. **Splash Screen Display Logic** (`ProtectedRoute.tsx`):
-   - **For authenticated users**: Shows splash if user preferences `showSplashScreen` is true AND global `hasSeenSplash` is not set
+   - **For authenticated users**: Shows splash if user preferences `showSplashScreen` is true
-   - **For non-authenticated users**: Shows splash if global `hasSeenSplash` is not set
+   - **For non-authenticated users**: Shows splash if they just logged out OR they've never seen splash before (first-time visitors)
+   - **Page refresh**: Does NOT trigger splash screen (only logout or first-time visit does)

 3. **User Preferences**:
    - Users can disable splash screen in their settings